Having days off work for mental health.

 Although I had planned to stay off of social media (promoting blogging wise) I didn’t do that.
 I’m not saying that it’s easy to turn off, because it’s not.
 But, it is possible.

-Spending present time with my children is what made me want to take the weekends off.
+Spending the present time with my children is what made me want to take the weekends off.
 I know that it’s not ideal, but kids grow up so quickly.
-Also, I don’t want to miss any milestones which was the point of working from home.
+Also, I don’t want to miss any milestones which were the point of working from home.

 It’s important as parents to be there for your children and be present for them.
-You could miss something important and time flies by quick.
+You could miss something important and time flies by quickly.

 How to take days off from blogging work.